mangelpt/clientsApi/README.md

-# basic api for customers developed with node js and express
+# basic api for customers developed with node js , express and mysql as a database